Date of Call: 2014

 Francis is a courageous advocate who strives to secure the best possible results for his clients.
 Commended for his “valiant submissions” (HHJ) in Court, Francis often demonstrates advocacy skills beyond his year of call.
 Coupled with this, his background makes him an instant hit with clients, who are reassured by his ability to provide comprehensive legal advice in a straightforward digestible form.

-He has a wealth of experience conducting trials in County, Magistrates’ and Crown Courts.
+He has a wealth of experience conducting trials in all jurisdictions.

-Francis has a varied practice across many of No 18’s areas of expertise, with a particular focus in personal injury, private children and matrimonial finance matters.
+Francis has a varied practice across many of No 18’s areas of expertise, with a particular focus in private law children and matrimonial finance matters.
 Public access accredited, Francis is able to take instructions directly from members of the public.

 Family: Care & Children